CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### subdivision

 Provides information about the subdivision of the tileset.
-The structure of the tileset can be specified through the `completeLevels` property for tilesets that subdivide completely to a certain level or, for sparse tilesets, the structure bitstream can be read from the associated `bufferView`.
+The structure of the tileset can be specified through the `completeLevels` property for tilesets that subdivide completely to a certain level.
+For all levels after `completeLevels`, the subdivision bitstream can be read from the associated `bufferView`.

 **Properties**